Careers and Internships

 - Minimum – Bachelor’s degree

-Interested and qualified candidates should send a cover letter (including salary requirements) and a resume to [email protected] with "Program Director" in the subject line.
-No telephone calls please.
-Principals only.
-AA/EOE.
+Qualified and interested candidates should submit a cover letter (with salary requirements) and resume to HR@lupus.org.
+Please include “Walk Manager” in the subject line OR apply on LinkedIn.
+NO telephone calls, please.

 An internship at the Lupus Foundation of America, Inc. (LFA) is a pre-arranged, structured learning experience scheduled within a specific time frame.
 The experience must be relevant to the intern's academic and professional goals, and to the programs and activities of the Foundation.
 An internship is performed under the direct supervision of a LFA staff member.